Fochville

 Fochville is a farming and mining town located in the Gauteng province of South Africa.
 It is part of the Merafong City Local Municipality, which also includes Kokosi, Carletonville and Khutsong.

 The area surrounding Fochville contains Sotho or Tswana ruins.
 Tlokwe Ruins are the remains of Sotho-Tswana settlements on the hills surrounding Fochville that were inhabited until the 1820s.
 Boer War hero Danie Theron was killed 5 km north of the town.
-The town itself was established as an agricultural centre in 1920 and was named after the World War I commander-in-chief of the Allied forces in France, Marshal of France Ferdinand Foch.
+The town itself was established as an agricultural centre in 1920 (the ground was officially broken by Henning Rautenbach) and was named after the World War I commander-in-chief of the Allied forces in France, Marshal of France Ferdinand Foch.

 Education

-Fochville has two primary schools and one high school.
+Fochville has five primary schools and four high schools.

 Culture

-Sports, including cricket, rugby, squash, yoga, and kickboxing are typically played at the Gert van Rensburg Stadium.
+Sports, including cricket, rugby, karate and kickboxing are typically played at the Gert van Rensburg Stadium.
 The town is also home to a bird farm and a trout hatchery.

 Attack

 In September 2012, the settlements near Fochville were subject to an ethnically motivated attack.
 Shacks were razed.
 Four people were killed and another six injured.
 The attack took place following a dispute over boundaries between two rival factions.
 The attackers used knobkierries, petrol cans and traditional spears and daggers.